10 Things that Change with Neuro Innovation

 Creating a lateral thinking environment.

 Instead of watching competitors – a far more effective way to innovate is to watch customers.
 The first question an innovation team should have an answer for is where and for whom they innovate.
 We know that disrupters could come from anywhere and can change the way an industry segment does business in just a very short period of time.
 But there is absolutely no magic involved.
 They simply found out what the respective audience has trouble with – whether they can articulate it or not.
 So why not do the same for your business?
 Moreover, you sit right in this market.
 The best way to find out is to conduct very specific research in your market.
 No questionnaire and no interview with countless questions.
-Just a well guided casual conversation.
+Just a well-guided casual conversation.

 Creating leaders not followers

 instead of settling with improvements – focus exclusively on disruptive innovation.
-In our research, we discovered that the only difference between searching for a disruptive innovation versus settling with an improvement is the time and the way we interact with our brain.
+In our research, we discovered that the only difference between searching for a disruptive innovation versus settling with an improvement is the time and the way we interact with our brains.
 So there is no reason to accept an improvement if you can get to disruptive innovation.
 The first step is to get rid of brainstorming.
 While brainstorming was a great first step in leveraging the brain in the ideation process, it produced only very obvious ideas.
 And instead of hoping for a great idea that may strike you like a lightning bolt – our brain is able to get to amazingly disruptive ideas over a sequence of sessions that stimulates new and different searches.
 The final composition with a highly diverse team can be reached in 4 to 8 weeks of very specific exploration tasks.

 Getting truly creative literally and laterally ;)

 Instead of selecting one or only a few ideas from brainstorming – Neuro ideation produces thousands of ideas and idea pieces during a project.
 You will want to use them all – and you should.
 A complete disruptive innovation concept has never been just a single idea.
 Aggregating thousands of inputs including idea pieces, opinion, customer feedback, and research data can no longer be managed with colorful stickers and whiteboards.
 You will need computer power to capture all the data, rate and rank them, sort and store them, and finally, analyze them.
-Looks like work but billion dollar businesses do not come for free.
+Looks like work but billion-dollar businesses do not come for free.

 Creating full concepts not only ideas

 Instead of random experimentation in a lab – validate the “idea-success-fit” in your market.
 There is no better validation than exploration sessions with future clients.
 The added value of having your audience not only help validate the idea but also help shape it to the real-world application is priceless.
 To this point, there was not wasted a single penny in prototyping, experimentation, or testing.
-And pleeezzz do not fear that somebody can steal your idea.
+And please do not fear that somebody can steal your idea.
 Only weak and obvious ideas can be stolen.
 Little improvements can easily be stolen, so keep them for yourself – but please do not call them innovation.

 Not wasting time, nor money